iAerialRobo/ForaNav/README.md

 # Citation
 If you use this code in an academic context, please cite our work:
 ````
-Weijie Kuang, Hann Woei Ho, Ye Zhou and Shahrel Azmin Suandi, Bio-inspired Online Target-oriented Navigation for Micro Air Vehicles in Tree Plantations.
+Weijie Kuang, Hann Woei Ho, Ye Zhou and Shahrel Azmin Suandi, ForaNav: Insect-inspired Online Target-oriented Navigation for MAVs in Tree Plantations.
-(The code will be uploaded when the academic paper was published.)
+(The code will be released upon publication.)
 ````